 Here are some of the most common causes of financial toxicity, according to our young adult community, and suggestions for managing it:

-what’s available to them - vary by hospital, but it’s always a good idea to contact the program early on to learn more.
+Most people don’t realize that all hospitals are required to have a financial assistance program available to their patients.
+The parameters - in terms of who’s eligible and what’s available to them - vary by hospital, but it’s always a good idea to contact the program early on to learn more.
 Depending on your hospital, it may mean finding a patient advocate or financial navigator, or calling the billing department directly.
 Most of the time this information can be found on the hospital’s website, but it may take persistence.
 Don’t give up!
 Once you do get the right person on the phone and explain your circumstances, you may be able to get your bill reduced or eliminated entirely.
 In addition to the short-term relief, this may also protect your future financial health and credit.

-drug discount card which can be presented at the pharmacy; it cannot be used in combination with insurance, but the discount with the card may be greater than the cost with insurance, so it’s definitely worth asking.
+Thankfully, there are resources out there that will provide medications at a lower cost, or offer financial assistance to cover these costs.
+Needy Meds provides a drug discount card which can be presented at the pharmacy; it cannot be used in combination with insurance, but the discount with the card may be greater than the cost with insurance, so it’s definitely worth asking.
 The Pink Fund provides direct financial assistance to women undergoing treatment anywhere in the country, and the Ellie Fund is a wonderful resource for women in Massachusetts who need financial assistance.
 (Side note: Patient Advocate Foundation has a co-pay assistance fund for specific types of cancer, including breast cancer, but it is currently closed due to lack of funding.)

 Finally, many pharmaceutical companies offer financial assistance programs of their own, and/or may offer their own drugs at a reduced cost.
 It’s worth calling them to find out!